When to visit

 However, the desert lake is home to trillions of brine shrimp, which thrive in its salty waters, and provides critical habitat for two million annual migratory birds that feed on the shrimp and alkali flies.
 Volcanic in origin, it is known for its picturesque calcium carbonate formations that rise above the surface of the water, known as tufa towers.
 The south shore of the lake, South Tufa, offers the most spectacular scenery, and the light is best for taking pictures early in the morning.

-Short guided tours are offered on Saturdays and Sundays in low season and three times a day during the summer.
-Stop at the Visitor Center to learn more about the lake's history, geology and wildlife (Open every day from 8 a.m. to 5 p.m. in summer and Thursday-Monday from 9 a.m. to 4:30 p.m. in spring and fall).
+Short guided tours are usually offered on Saturdays and Sundays in low season and three times a day during the summer.
+Stop at the Visitor Center to learn more about the lake's history, geology and wildlife (Open every day from 9 a.m. to 5 p.m.
 If you feel like it, you can even swim in Mono Lake: floating effortlessly on the salt water is a delightful and memorable experience!

 Bodie, California was a boom town that sprang up in the late 19th century, only to become a ghost town just a few years later.
 In 1859, prospector William S. Bodey discovered gold near what is now known as Bodie Bluff.
 A mill was built there in 1861 and the town quickly grew.
 The population increased from 20 miners to over 10,000 at the town's peak in the 1880s.
 At that time, there were 65 saloons along Main Street!